TransformHub/react-native-3d-renderer/README.md

 Open your ios porject in xcode.
 Go to general tab and scroll down to Frameworks, Libraries and Embedded content Add `ModelIO.framework` and `SceneKit.framework`

+2. Update your pods, cd to ios directory in terminal `RCT_NEW_ARCH_ENABLED=1 bundle exec pod install`

-2. To use, import the lib
+3. To use, import the lib
    `import RTNThreedRenderer from 'rtn-threed-renderer/js/RTNThreedRendererNativeComponent';`

    ```